 We have a legal responsibility to ensure that you have the right to work in the UK before you can start working for us.
-If you do not have the right to work in the UK already, any offer of employment we make to have, and any reasonable you will be conditional upon you gaining it.
+If you do not have the right to work in the UK already, any offer of employment we make to you will be conditional upon you gaining it.